agombolay/ribose-map/README.md

      ```

 3. **Install MiniConda and software dependencies**:
+     .sh and .yaml files are located in /ribose-map/lib

      1. Install MiniConda and source .bashrc:
-        Download .sh script from https://conda.io/miniconda.html
-        Follow prompts to install Miniconda and add it to your PATH
+        Follow prompts to install Miniconda and add it to PATH
         ```
         sh Miniconda3-latest-Linux-x86_64.sh && source ~/.bashrc
         ```

      2. Create conda environment for Ribose-Map:
-        ribosemap_env.yaml is located in /ribose-map/lib
         ```
         conda update conda
         conda install anaconda-client anaconda-build conda-build